Chandannath

 Chandannath is a municipality in Jumla District in the Karnali Province of Nepal.
 The municipality was established on 18 May 2014 by merging the existing Mahat Gaun, Talium, Kartik Swami (Jumla), and Chandannath village development committees (VDCs).
-At the time of the 1991 Nepal census it had a population of 5,842 persons living in 1,000 individual households.
+At the time of the 1991 Nepal census, it had a population of 5,842 persons living in 1,000 individual households.

-Politics and Leadership
+Politics and leadership

-Kantika Sejuwal of Nepali Congress is the first elected mayor of Chandannath Municipality in Karnali Province, polling 2,777 votes against 2066 by her nearest rival from CPN Maoist Center.
-Sejuwal is also the only woman elected mayor in the province with its 25 municipalities, apart from 54 rural municipalities.
+Kantika Sejuwal of the Nepali Congress is the first elected mayor of Chandannath; she is also the only female elected mayor in the municipality.